iq-coryp/documentation-testing/pages/api/catalog.md

 * CompanyId (**Required**)  - Identifier for the {{Company}}
 * VendorIds (Optional)  - List of comma seperated integers representing identifiers for {{Vendors}}
-* ManufacturerIds (Optional)  - Array of integers representing identifiers for {{Manufacturers}}
-* IsDropShippable (Optional)  - True to display products available for shipping, false to display products not available for shipping
-* CategoryOrClassificationId (Optional)  - Identifier for the {{Category}} or {{Classification}}
-* SearchTerms (Optional)  - Search terms
-* OrderBy (Optional)  - A string value representing which field to order the results by.
-Acceptable values are name or dateAdded.
-Defaults to name if not specified
-* OrderDir (Optional)  - A string value representing the sort direction.
-Acceptable values are asc and desc.
-Defaults to asc if not specified
 * Page (Optional)  - Page to display, if not specified defaults to 1
 * PageSize (Optional)  - Number of results that will be returned, if not specified defaults to 20